-Annual Incentive Compensation and Bonuses
+2024 Annual Incentive Compensation and Bonuses

 We use annual incentive awards to motivate our CEO and other NEOs to achieve annual business results and create value for our stockholders.
 Annual incentive awards granted pursuant to the AIPP are expressed as a percentage of base salary and are designed to recognize and reward targeted financial performance.
-Attainment of the financial target may be adjusted based on an individual performance modifier that considers the individual's performance rating under the Annual Performance Management Program, annual objectives and accomplishments.
-The Human Capital and Compensation Committee believes that this design, combining an objective, measurable financial goal with adjustments for individual performance, reinforces a Company culture that recognizes both team achievement and individual contributions.
+Attainment of the financial target may be adjusted based on an individual performance modifier, which considers the individual's performance rating under the Annual Performance Management Program, annual objectives and accomplishments.
+The Human Capital and Compensation Committee believes that this design, combining an objective, measurable financial goal with potential adjustments for individual performance, reinforces a Company culture that recognizes both team achievement and individual contributions.

-The Human Capital and Compensation Committee selected AIPP Adjusted EBITDA for 2022 as the financial performance component because it is an objective measure of core Company performance, without considering matters such as interest income or expense, taxes, depreciation, amortization, restructuring and certain other costs, which generally do not relate to ongoing operational activities.
+The Human Capital and Compensation Committee selected AIPP Adjusted EBITDA for 2024 as the financial performance component because it is an objective measure of core Company performance, without considering matters such as interest income or expense, taxes, depreciation, amortization, restructuring and certain other costs, which generally do not relate to ongoing operational activities.
 The AIPP Adjusted EBITDA target for the AIPP was adopted after we conducted a rigorous bottom-up full range comprehensive business and financial planning analysis.
-The 2022 AIPP Adjusted EBITDA target of \$175 million compared to the 2021 AIPP Adjusted EBITDA target of \$170 million (and the actual achievement of \$167 million Adjusted EBITDA in 2021) reflects continued reduced production volumes in the auto industry below pre-pandemic levels due to COVID-19, other subsequent supply chain shortages and the Ukraine Conflict affecting OEM production, as well as increased cost inflation.
+The 2024 AIPP Adjusted EBITDA target of \$164.6 million reflected continued reduced production volumes in the auto industry below pre-pandemic levels due to continued supply chain shortages and significant increased cost inflation.